 In addition to creating consumer protection regulations for daily fantasy sports, the modified bill seeks to legalize online gaming and issue licenses to operators.
 Existing casinos, horse racing tracks and ADW operators will be authorized to apply for licenses for an application fee of $250,000 and a licensing fee of $10 million.
 Operators will be permitted to offset the hefty licensing fee against future taxes collected on gaming revenue.

-The bill was put to a vote in the Illinois Senate in May and passed by a vote of 42-10.
-That bill will next be taken up in the house.
-If it passes the house, it will go to the governor’s desk for a signature or veto.
-We will update this page as the bill progresses.
+The bill was put to a vote in the Illinois Senate in May and passed by a vote of 42-10, but stalled in the house.

 Is it legal to play at offshore casinos or poker sites?